-At the age of 15, Don Montgomery was firmly hooked on hot rodding.
-He got his education hanging around speed shops learning from the technical discussions of his peers.
-As he mentions, “the final exam was the actual doing of the modifications to your own engine and car”.
+Many know the name Don Montgomery from his series of well-illustrated books about the early days of hot rodding.
+Montgomery, however, has had a long and interesting hot rod career.
+By the age of 15, he was firmly committed and remembers he got his education hanging around speed shops learning from the technical discussions of his peers saying, "The final exam was the actual doing of the modifications to your own engine and car.”

 As a member of the Velociteers, Don went to his first lakes meet in 1948.
 A year later he joined the Glendale Coupe and Roadster Club (GCRC) keeping company with legends such as Howard Johansen, Tom "Acmo" McLaughlin and Racer Brown.
 The club won many trophies and won the points championship in 1951.
 Don’s daily driver was a clean Olds 88 and there’s a nice shot of his wife Claire in his book Hot Rod Memories.
 She’s standing on the front bumper possibly watching Don set a record at Paradise Mesa at 100.33 in their Hudson on May 30, 1951.
 According to Don’s own caption, “The Olds 88 was our daily transportation and tow car.
 On several occasions both the Hudson and the Olds competed at a drag meet.”

 The following year, Montgomery fielded his own racer, a ’36 Cord sedan that was unusual for the lakes.
 Not only was the car unusual but it too was unusual in that it had a Dodge front axle, Pontiac rear, a Buick straight eight and a Buick transmission.

 Despite being a heavy car, the Cord performed well.
 At the Pomona drags Don hit a speed of 107.14 and at El Mirage during a Russetta meeting he ran 135.338 mph setting a B sedan record.
 He did so well that he came second in the Russetta Individual Points Championship for 1952.